Healthy Peanut Butter Banana Blender Muffins (Vegan + Easy)

 Simply place the muffins in an air-tight container and into the fridge.
 They will last up to 7 days in the refrigerator.
 Alternatively, you can store them in the freezer for up to two months.
 Do not leave them out on the counter, they must be kept cold.

-Peanut Butter Protein Blender Muffins (vegan)
+Healthy Peanut Butter Banana Blender Muffins (Vegan + Easy)

 Equipment